Midlothian Council

-Midlothian Council is the local authority for Midlothian, one of the 32 council areas of Scotland, covering an area immediately south of the city of Edinburgh.
+Midlothian Council (Comhairle Lodainn Mheadhanaich) is the local authority for Midlothian, one of the 32 council areas of Scotland, covering an area immediately south of the city of Edinburgh.
 The council is based in Dalkeith.
 Since the last boundary changes in 2017, eighteen councillors have been elected from six wards.

 History

 Midlothian District Council was created in 1975 as one of four districts within the Lothian region.
 The Midlothian district took its name from the historic county of Midlothian, which had covered a larger area.
 The Lothian region was abolished in 1996, when the four districts in the region, including Midlothian, became unitary council areas.

 Political control

 The council has been under no overall control since 2012.
 Since the 2022 election it has been run by a Scottish National Party minority administration.

 The first election to the Midlothian District Council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 16 May 1975.
 A shadow authority was again elected in 1995 ahead of the reforms which came into force on 1 April 1996.
 Political control of the council since 1975 has been as follows: